 The 3GPP network elements are defined in details in 3GPP TS 23.401 and 3GPP TS 23.402.

+To support initiation of S9* session from the PCRF when using untrusted access procedures, the ePDG is enhanced to transport the access information of the UE, e.g. the outer header of the IP-sec tunnel, to the PCRF via the Gxb* reference point.

 Editor’s Note: The enhancement of PCRF for supporting interworking with BBF Policy Framework is FFS

 Editor’s Note: It is FFS if the PDN GW and ePDG need enhancement for supporting QoS management for interworking with BBF access network

+Editor’s Note: It is FFS if there are other ways to trigger the initiation of S9* session from the PCRF when using untrusted access procedures.

 The BBF network elements BRAS, BNG, RG, BPCF* are defined in details in BBF TR-058, TR-101, WT-145 [7] and WT-134.